 - Dominant – means that it only takes one parent to pass on the gene responsible.

 Depends on the cause.
 Adaptive devices, such as walkers or canes, might help you maintain independence.
-Physical therapy, occupational therapy, speech therapy and exercise also might help.
+Physical therapy, occupational therapy, speech therapy, mental health therapy and exercise also may help.

 Cognition & Emotion in Ataxia

 The part of the brain controlling movement, the cerebellum, has a part that also controls thought, reasoning, motivation, memory and feelings.
 Damage to this area can lead to difficulties in intellectual function and changes in mood and personality.
 These difficulties are not the fault of the affected individual.
 It is useful to know that the stress of chronic illness and the social changes that result may place additional burdens on patients and families.